 First, let’s dispatch the Casual Fan.
 They don’t buy enough music to target.
 They will be your “free” listeners, and it is almost a certainty that they will not open their wallet and subscribe.
 Alas, your task there will be to balance the advertisements versus the streams to not lose your shorts.

 With the Casual Fan covered, you need to prioritize the two other segments above.
 Let’s look at the first segment, the Enthusiast.
 They likely spend well beyond $10 per month in music.
 Probably several multiples of $10, buying 4 or more albums a month.
-While this might seem like a good target, and you can sell the value unlimited listens to each track for one subscription, if you price this at say 3 albums worth a month ($30), you will likely fail to capture this demographic.
+While this might seem like a good target, and you can sell the value unlimited listens to each track for one subscription, if you price this at say 3 albums worth a month ($30), you will probably fail to capture this demographic.
 Alas, while they will be the heaviest users, they are also a group that values owning the media.
-They likely revert to buying CD’s instead of individual download tracks from Amazon, Google or Apple’s music stores, and their fling with vinyl LP’s further insulates them from your unlimited entreaties.
+They’re likely to revert to buying CD’s instead of individual download tracks from Amazon, Google or Apple’s music stores, and their growing fling with vinyl LP’s further insulates them from your unlimited entreaties.
 With this group, you are best to work on a deep catalog, filling in blanks, and then target the real driver – The Serious Listener.

 Thus, if I balance the cost per stream (royalties) and the amount of hours of this large demographic, and keep in mind the psychology of pricing, I come up with penny less than $10 a month, or $119.88 ARR per subscriber.